Sup2point0/Assort/affine/foundational principles of affine.md

-# Foundational Principles of Affinitics
+# Foundational Principles of Affine

 {desc}